abi-gymnastiar/Maze_Game/README.md

 # Maze-Game
- A Maze game created for the LBE GiGA game-dev assignment Just download the .rar file to play it
+ A Maze game created for the LBE GiGA game-dev assignment. \n Just download the .rar file to play it